Sudeva FC wins bid for direct entry into the I-League - All you need to know | Goal.com

 The decision to induct Sudeva was taken by the All India Football Federation's (AIFF) Bid Evaluation Committee who met via video conference on Wednesday.

-The committee also granted permission to Hyderabad-based club Sreenidhi FC to take part in the league from 2021-22 season onwards.
+The committee also granted permission to Sreenidhi FC to take part in the league from 2021-22 season onwards.

 Sudeva's inclusion means the number of participating teams go back to 11 after defending champions Mohun Bagan merged with Indian Super League (ISL) champions ATK to form a new entity ATK Mohun Bagan which will play in the ISL.